-The transition away from LIBOR is important because the potential disruption or cessation of LIBOR poses a financial stability risk as well as a risk to the individual firms with LIBOR exposures.
+The transition away from LIBOR is important because, as the ARRC has warned often, the potential disruption or cessation of LIBOR poses a financial stability risk as well as a risk to the individual firms with LIBOR exposures.
 Main Street borrowers need to be no worse off when SOFR becomes fully adopted.
 Otherwise, borrowers and issuers will bear higher interest and financing costs, which could ultimately result in cost-cutting elsewhere, including potential job cuts.